StreamlineDevelopers/Webflow2React-V3/README.md

 ### 2. Directory Structure

 Your project should be organized with the following directory structure.
-The scripts assume they are located in a `scripts` folder.
+The scripts and their configuration live in a `scripts` folder.

 ```
 project-root/